 We have adopted a triple-class share structure such that our ordinary shares consist of Class A ordinary shares, Class B ordinary shares and Class C ordinary shares.
-In respect of matters requiring the votes of shareholders, each Class A ordinary share is entitled to one vote, each Class B ordinary share is entitled to envotes, and each Class C ordinary share is entitled to ten votes.
-Each Class B ordinary share or Class C ordinary share is convertible into Class B ordinary shares are not convertible into Class B ordinary shares, and Class C ordinary shares, and Class C ordinary shares are not convertible into Class B ordinary shares are not convertible into Class C ordinary shares are not convertible into Class B ordinary shares are not convertible into Class C ordinary shares are not convertible into Class B ordinary shares are not convertible into Class B
+In respect of matters requiring the votes of shareholders, each Class A ordinary share is entitled to one vote, each Class B ordinary share is entitled to seven votes, and each Class C ordinary share is entitled to ten votes.
+Each Class B ordinary share or Class C ordinary share is convertible into one Class A ordinary share at any time by the holder thereof.
+Class A ordinary shares are not convertible into Class B ordinary shares or Class C ordinary shares are not convertible into Class B ordinary shares are not convertible into Class

-Mr. Peng Ou, our founder and chairman of our Board of Directors, Mr. Tongbo Liu, our chief executive officer and director, and certain of our senior management and employees collectively beneficially own all of our issued and outstanding Class C ordinary shares.
-These Class C ordinary shares constitute approximately 60.2% of our total issued and outstanding share capital and 84.0% of the aggregate voting power of our total issued and outstanding share capital as of the date of this annual report.
-In addition, up to 433,053 ordinary shares reserved and issuable upon the exercise of options granted pursuant to our equity incentive plan adopted in October 2017 shall be, upon issuance of such ordinary shares, designated as Class C ordinary shares, the voting power of which will be held by certain of our senior employees.
-PV PLUTO LIMITED, an entity wholly owned and controlled by Primavera Capital Fund, beneficially owns all of our issued and outstanding Class B ordinary shares, which constitutes approximately 12.4% of our total issued and outstanding share capital and 12.1% of the aggregate voting power of our total issued and outstanding share capital as of the date of this annual report.
+Mr. Peng Ou, our founder and chairman of our board of directors, Mr. Tongbo Liu, our chief executive officer and director, and certain of our senior management and employees collectively beneficially own all of our issued and outstanding Class C ordinary shares.
+These Class C ordinary shares constitute approximately 48.1% of our total issued and outstanding share capital and 79.6% of the aggregate voting power of our total issued and outstanding share capital as of the date of this annual report.
+PV PLUTO LIMITED, an entity wholly owned and controlled by Primavera Capital Fund, beneficially owns all of our issued and outstanding shares, which constitutes approximately 11.9% of our total issued and outstanding share capital and 13.8% of the aggregate voting power of our total issued and outstanding share capital as of the date of this annual report.

 As a result of this triple-class share structure and the concentration of ownership, Mr. Peng Ou, Mr. Tongbo Liu and certain of our senior management and employees will have significant influence over our business, including decisions regarding mergers, consolidations, liquidations and the sale of all or substantially all of our assets, election of directors and other significant corporate actions.
-They may take actions that are not in the best interest of us or our other shareholders.
+They may take actions that are not in the best interest of the Group or our other shareholders.
 This concentration of ownership may discourage, delay or prevent a change in control of our company, which could have the effect of depriving our other shareholders of the opportunity to receive a premium for their shares as part of a sale of our company and may reduce the price of the ADSs.
 This concentrated control will limit your ability to influence corporate matters and could discourage others from pursuing any potential merger, takeover or other change of control transactions that holders of Class A ordinary shares and ADSs may view as beneficial.